wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 But to ensure that money for a caching server is not wasted, the <strong>cache hit ratio</strong> should be measured when running under simulated load.

+### Benchmarking

 > "After you have identified your architectural approach, you should use <strong>benchmarking and load testing</strong> data to drive your selection of resource types and configuration options" -- 512 in Amazon's "Performance Efficiency Pillar: AWS Well-Architected Framework (AWS Whitepaper)

+Peter Wayner conducted a <a target="_blank" href="https://www.infoworld.com/article/2613784/benchmarking-amazon-ec2--the-wacky-world-of-cloud-performance.html
+">cloud benchmarking exercise on AWS in 2013</a> using the <a target="_blank" href="https://github.com/dacapobench">open-source</a> Java-based <a target="_blank" href="http://dacapobench.org/">DaCapo benchmark suite</a>.
+He found that the T1 Micro -- the least expensive virtual servers AWS provides -- ran eight to 10 times slower than the M1 Medium, with more variability, and often failed to complete a task and thus not "enterprise worthy".

+<a name="BusinessObjective"></a>

+## Business Objective Economics

 The potential for failure due to load may not be of concern for "vanity" websites which don't anticipate a lot of traffic.

 But most businesses websites prefer their websites to be able to handle more business without much manual vigilence.

-<a name="BusinessObjective"></a>

-## Business Objective Economics

 The big takeaway from this line of thinking is that here we focus on the <strong>business objective</strong> of obtaining the <strong>safest way to achieve the highest rate of business transactions at the least total cost</strong>.<a href="#Tasks">*</a>